microsoft/vscode-docs/docs/editor/tasks.md

 - **focus**: Controls whether the teminal is taking input focus or not.
 Default is `false`.
 - **echo**: Controls whether the executed command is echoed in the terminal.
 Default is `true`.
 - **panel**: Controls whether the terminal instance is shared between task runs.
 Possible values are:
-  - *shared*: The terminal is shared and the ouput of other task runs are added to the same terminal.
+  - *shared*: The terminal is shared and the output of other task runs are added to the same terminal.
   - *dedicated*: The terminal is dedicated to a specific task.
 If that task is executed again, the terminal is reused.
 However the output of a different task is presented in a different terminal.
   - *new*: Every execution of that task is using a new clean terminal.